Azure-Samples/app-templates-springboot-microservices-on-AKS/README.md

   * CI/CD on GitHub Action
   * CI/CD in action with the app

-> Refer to the [App Templates](https://github.com/microsoft/App-Templates) repo Readme for more samples that are compatible with [AzureAccelerators](https://github.com/Azure/azure-dev/).
+> Refer to the [App Templates](https://github.com/microsoft/App-Templates) repo Readme for more samples that are compatible with [azure dev cli](https://github.com/Azure/azure-dev/).

 ## Prerequisites
 - Local shell with Azure CLI installed or [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/)